joshuasommerfeld/klaxons-at-dawn/README.md

 **Advantage**: When you're lying to people, being underhanded.

-**Special**: One time, you can give the players an alternative to a decision made by the active character or Paragon.
+**Special Move**: _Split the Party_: One time, you can give the players an alternative to a decision made by the active character or Paragon.
 All other players can choose to go with you, or stay with the active player or Paragon.

 ### 3 Wildcard
 You're a go getter.
 You get things done when no one else could.
 Some say you're too extreme.
 Some say you're bat shit insane.
 But you come out on top when no one expects it.
 Physically you're not much to look at, but you've got more in the tank than people think.
 So let them underestimate you.
 That's how you like it.